Thumbelina: A Magical Story

 Thumbelina: A Magical Story (おやゆび姫物語, Oyayubi Hime Monogatari) is a Japanese anime series produced by Enoki Films and adapted from the original 1835 Hans Christian Andersen fairy tale "Thumbelina" by Akiyoshi Sakai.
-It premiered in Japan on TV Tokyo on September 30, 1992 and ran for twenty-six episodes until its conclusion on March 31, 1993.
+It premiered in Japan on TV Tokyo on September 30, 1992, and ran for twenty-six episodes until its conclusion on March 31, 1993.

 The series was edited into an eighty-minute film and released in North America on VHS by Starmaker Entertainment in 1993.
 In 2006, Digiview Entertainment re-released the Starmaker film to DVD.

 Plot

-Unable to control her mischievous young daughter Maya, an exhausted mother seeks the guidance of an old witch living on the edge of town.
+Unable to control her mischievous tomboyish young daughter Maya, an exhausted mother seeks the guidance of an old witch living on the edge of town.
 The witch gives this mother a magical copy of the fairy tale "Thumbelina" and tells her to read this to Maya.

 Later, when her mother falls asleep, Maya shrinks and is pulled inside the world of the book.
 A good witch appears and tells her that she is in her mother's dream world and that in order to return to normal, she must find a way to wake up her mother.
 To do this, she must travel to a faraway southern land meet to the Crystal Prince, who will help her reach home.

 During her journey Maya faces many trials and hardships; along the way she befriends members of the dream world, who band together to help her reach the land of the South.